Do I need a music manager?

 Is there a friend or family member that can help?

-You may get to the stage where you realise that the things that are eating up most of your time are the sort of things that you don't need a specialist music manager to assist.
-Many successful artist-manager relationships can stem from a friend or family member offering an initial helping hand.
-Could tasks be shared out more evenly between other band members?
+Many successful artist-manager relationships stem from a friend or family member offering an initial helping hand.
+As a first step, this often makes sense anyway.
+For instance, if you’re in a band, are there tasks that can be shared out more evenly with other members?
 Are there tasks that you can hand out to a willing assistant?
-Or is there somebody that you know is interested in the music business?
-They might be grateful for the experience.
-Working with somebody outside of the band could also be good practice for if you eventually do take on full-time management.
+Or is there somebody that you know who is interested in the music business?
+Working with a trusted third-party could also be good experience if you eventually do take on full-time management.

 Are you comfortable with signing a management contract?